nasrin567/certifications/README.md

 ## 💡 Note

-These certifications demonstrate my continuous learning in **Python, SQL, Cloud, and AI domains**.
+These certifications demonstrate my continuous learning in **Python, SQL, Cloud, and AI domains**.I actively focus on strengthening both theoretical knowledge and practical implementation skills.
+Each certification reflects hands-on experience and problem-solving in real-world scenarios.
+I am committed to staying updated with evolving technologies and industry best practices.